marysia/marysia.github.io/_tils/2026-03-12-module-6-marko.md

 Current AI evaluation methods tell us how models perform on specific tests but not what they can actually do in new situations.
 Capability-oriented evaluation separates a system's underlying abilities from the difficulty of test questions, letting you predict performance on new tasks and make better deployment decisions.

-This lecture was taught by Marko Tesic.
+This lecture was taught by [Marko Tešić](https://markotesic.org/) from the UK Government Department for Science, Innovation and Technology (DSIT).

 ---